-Polish astronomer Copernicus (1473-1543) was not the first person to suggest the Earth revolves around a stationary Sun, but he was the first to revive and elaborate on the heliocentric model proposed by early Greek astronomers, such as Aristarchus of Samos (310BC–230BC).
-Unfortunately, Aristarchus’ model was rejected in favor of Aristotle’s common sense geocentric theory and supported by religion remained the established belief for the next 16 centuries until the time of the Renaissance and Copernicus.
+Polish astronomer Copernicus (1473-1543) was not the first person to suggest that the Earth revolves around a stationary Sun, but he was the first to revive and elaborate on the heliocentric theory proposed by the early Greek astronomer Aristarchus of Samos (310BC–230BC).
+Unfortunately, Aristarchus’ heliocentric theory was rejected in favor of Aristotle’s common sense geocentric theory and, supported by religion, it remained the established belief for the next 16 centuries until the time of the Renaissance and Copernicus.

-2: Middle Ages Thought the Earth Was Flat
+2: The Middle Ages thought the Earth was flat

-In the sixth century BCE, ancient Greeks such as Pythagoras first suggested the world was round and a century later no Greek thinker of any repute thought the Earth was anything but spherical.
-Eratosthenes (276–195 BCE) then calculated the Eath’s circumference (24,902 miles) to be roughly 24,662 miles and ever since Greek knowledge of a round world has never faded from history.
+In the sixth century BCE, ancient Greeks such as Pythagoras first suggested the world was round, and a century later no Greek thinker of any repute thought the Earth was anything but spherical.
+Eratosthenes (276–195 BCE) then calculated the Earth’s circumference (24,902 miles) to be roughly 24,662 miles and ever since Greek scientific knowledge of a round world has never faded from astronomy history.

 In 1608, Dutch spectacle maker Hans Lippershey is generally credited for having invented the refracting telescope, which he was hoping to sell to the government for military use.
 On hearing of the new device, Galileo Galilei subsequently constructed and improved on the technology, and the following year became the first person to use the telescope for astronomy purposes.